RimPeter/Eternal-Glow/README.md

 - **[Font Awesome](https://fontawesome.com/)**: Utilized for adding scalable vector icons that enhance the user interface and improve navigation.

 ## Manual Testing
-In addition to automated tests, thorough manual testing has been conducted to ensure that all views function correctly and provide a seamless user experience.
-The following Django views have been meticulously tested to verify their functionality, usability, and reliability:
+In lack of automated tests, thorough manual testing has been conducted to ensure that all views function correctly and provide a seamless user experience.
+The following Django views have been tested to verify their functionality, usability, and reliability:

 Authentication and User Management